erikhyrkas/happyml/README.md

 This project is pre-alpha.

 Recent Notable additions:
+* Dataset Shuffle is now in-place and the shuffler can be shared between datasets to keep them in sync.
+(4/23)
 * SGDM Optimizer with demon (4/23)
 * Adam Optimizer with demon (4/23)
 * Rotary Positional Embedding (4/23)